markfaction/VSCode-CPlusGLFW/README.md

 - Run the task 'Build Application Task'.
 You should see some output in the integrated terminal, and the application should execute presenting a window created by GLFW.
 - (Optional) Click on **File -> Preferences -> Keyboard Shorcuts** and add a custom shortcut to running the task

-### Finally...
-- Extend the code & build process, add more libraries, and enjoy building that next OpenGL graphics application or game! :)